Dana204/True-Home/README.md

 # True-Home

-A website built for a real estate agency.
+A simple single page website built for a real estate agency.